The numbers are in, and the truth is out: the American workforce is pretty underwhelmed these days.

 When a call center agent is disengaged, not only do they leave the premises, they leave their call center with the cost of recruiting, re-hiring, and retraining in their dust.
 Replacing a single call center agent can run a company as high as $20,000 USD in costs.
 This doesn’t even include the deficit in knowledge that occurs when a senior agent bids your call center farewell.

 So, how does a customer service department save themselves some serious funds?
 They should focus on engagement, which ultimately drives agent retention as well as a boost in consumer-focused metrics.
-According to Gallup, “highly engaged business units achieve 59% lower turnover,” which help them achieve a 10% increase in customer metrics and a 20% increase in sales.
+According to Gallup, “highly engaged business units achieve 59% lower turnover,” which helps them achieve a 10% increase in customer metrics and a 20% increase in sales.

 Taking steps to improve engagement and avoid big costs doesn’t have to be complicated.
 Working on team communication, rewarding your agents when they really excel, and giving solid feedback on a consistent basis are all low-cost steps to improving engagement, and retention, in the long run.

-2. Happier employees means higher profits.
+2. Happier employees mean higher profits.

 It is likely, then, that you’ll see some impressive ROI if you begin investing in call center agent engagement and well-being.
 Even small steps like offering virtual lunchrooms or meet-ups, or instituting consistent meetings or huddles can have a huge impact on revenue.
 In fact, McKinsey reported that one company was able to produce a sustainable 50% boost in revenue as a result of frequent and focused huddles.